halt-dos/hd-wiki-public/versioned_docs/version-7.0/community/docs/waf/rules/header_rules.md

 #### Parameter

-This field specifies the name of the header/cookie/ arguments on which condition will be validated.
-Search Pattern: This field specifies the pattern that will be matched against the header/cookie/ argument value to satisfy the condition.
+This field specifies the name of the header/cookie/arguments on which condition will be validated.
+Search Pattern: This field specifies the pattern that will be matched against the header/cookie/argument value to satisfy the condition.

 #### Match Condition

 The user can define the match condition for the parameter and match value.

+    Accepted values: Equals / Not Equals / Pattern Exist / Pattern Doesn't Exist / File Extension

+    Default: Equals

 #### Match Value

 The user can define what value needs to be matched with the match condition.

+    Accepted values: Integer / String

+    Default: Blank